Momentum-Safe/msafe-sui-app-store/README.md

 ### Create intentions

-Due to Sui blockchain version limitations, multisig account can't propose multiple transactions at the same time.
-It's needed to be create as transaction intention first and propose transaction 1 by 1 for vote & execution.

 - Create your dapp intentions under `src/apps/<your app>` folder

 Here is an example for transaction intention, if your dapp have multiple transaction types, you need to define 1 by 1 for each type of transaction intention.

 ```typescript

 export interface CoinTransferIntentionData {
   recipient: string;
   coinType: string;